-As the parent company of the Nova KBM Group, Nova KBM is obliged to publish the relevant disclosures on the basis of its consolidated financial position.
-The data and figures presented in this document refer to the year ending 31 December 2016 and include, where appropriate, the results of the operations of KBS banka d.d. (hereafter: KBS banka) for the period from 1 July 2016 to 31 December 2016, as well as some other information concerning KBS banka (see below for reasons for this).
+Furthermore, the data and figures presented in this document refer to the year ending 31 December 2016 and include, where applicable, the results of the operations of KBS banka d.d. (hereafter: KBS banka) for the period from 1 July 2016 to 31 December 2016, as well as some other information concerning KBS banka (see below for reasons for this).